Kayak facing water with icebergs

 Storytelling

 Nia Tero’s Storytelling Fellowship amplifies Indigenous creatives working on innovative projects rooted in culture, environment and story.
-The fellows will have access to a global stage to amplify Indigenous stories that will change the global narrative about the critical place of Indigenous Peoples in the well-being of our planet and our collective humanity.
+The fellows will have access to a global stage to amplify Indigenous stories that will change the global narrative about the critical role of Indigenous Peoples' guardianship in the well-being of our planet and our collective humanity.

 Portrait of a young woman, Mia Kami, in a dress smiles with her hand clasped in front of her